 This is the ingredient that’s going to do most of the leg work in your beard oil.
-In fact, if you’re too lazy to go the full mile, you can use them on their own and get equally good results.
-In addition, you can mix a few carrier oils together to get the consistency and result that suits you best i.e. mix lighter weight oils like Avocado, Jojoba or Grapeseed oils with the heavier Argan oil to allow the blend to absorb better and help you avoid the ‘oily’ look.
+In fact, if you’re too lazy to go the full mile (or you're allergic to fragrance), you can use them on their own and get equally good results.
+In addition, you can mix a few carrier oils together to get the consistency and result that suits you best i.e. mix lighter weight oils like avocado, jojoba or grapeseed oils with the heavier argan oil to allow the blend to absorb better and help you avoid the ‘oily’ look.
 There are many different carrier oils you can use depending on your desired result, but the most common are as follows:

-- Jojoba Oil The ideal oil to use as it mild and mimics the oil produced by the skin, meaning that it is also hypoallergenic and is unlikely to lead to any adverse reaction
+- Jojoba Oil The ideal oil to use as it is mild and mimics the oil produced by the skin, meaning that it is also hypoallergenic and is unlikely to lead to any adverse reactions

-- Argan Oil Really moisturising, a favourite in the beauty and skincare industry because of its intense moisturising properties
+- Argan Oil A favourite in the beauty and skincare industry because of its intense moisturising properties

 - Avocado Oil Wonderfully moisturising and is a treat for the skin

-- Sweet Almond Oil Also a good option for promoting beard growth and moisturising
+- Sweet Almond Oil Moisturising, and also a good option for promoting beard growth

 Note: Watch out for coconut oil—it is a big favourite among DIY skincare enthusiasts, but it can cause breakouts in some people.
-It’s comedogenic (which means it will break you out) and it tends to solidify at room temperature, making it a pain to use.
+It’s comedogenic and it tends to solidify at room temperature, making it a pain to use.

 In fact, you can really go wild with this.
-Mix citrus notes with bergamot for a bright, fresh scent (though, don’t mix more than two or three scents to start otherwise things will get pretty overwhelming).
-Alternatively, go super simple and opt for a few drops of Balsam Fir Needle to get you smelling like a forest… in the best way.
+Add citrus notes like mandarin or bergamot for a bright, fresh scent (though, don’t mix more than two or three scents to start, otherwise things will get pretty overwhelming).
+Alternatively, go super simple and opt for a few drops of balsam fir needle to get you smelling like a forest… in the best way.
 There are lots of oils to play around with, but the most popular are the following:

 - Balsam Fir Needle